 - Mary Harmon, Member Advisory Committee Member, CareSource

-This panel discussion is intended for staff of Medicare-Medicaid plans (MMPs), dual eligible special needs plans (D-SNPs), and PACE organizations who are interested in engaging members in plan governance through consumer advisory committees or other strategies.
+This panel discussion is intended for staff of Medicare-Medicaid plans, dual eligible special needs plans, and Program of All-Inclusive Care for the Elderly organizations who are interested in engaging members in plan governance through consumer advisory committees or other strategies.